Ariana Grande And Pete Davidson Show Off Their Adorable Dance Routine In New Instagram Video

 Grande’s fun-filled birthday celebration followed Davidson’s birthday shout-outs where the Set It Up actor had nothing but high praise and love for his woman.
 The two are lovingly embracing each other in one shout-out photo, which the comedian captioned, “one more for the queen. words can’t express what a real f**king treasure this one is.”

-The first birthday shout-out Davidson gave his fiancée was definitely way more romantic as he shared a photo of himself giving Grande a piggy-back ride.
+The first birthday shout-out Davidson gave his fiancee was definitely way more romantic as he shared a photo of himself giving Grande a piggy-back ride.

 The couple have been living it up ever since getting engaged on June 11.
 The SNL funnyman recently officially confirmed the engagement verbally on Jimmy Fallon’s Tonight Show.
-The pair also moved into some new digs together in New York City and while their apartment reportedly costs a mean $16 million, according to a recent photo on Davidson’s Instagram, it seems like the two haven’t quite finished decorating yet as Emily Ratajkowski’s husband, Sebastian Bear-McClard, is reduced to having to sit atop a ladder to watch TV.
+The pair also moved into some new digs together in New York City, and while their apartment reportedly costs a mean $16 million, according to a recent photo on Davidson’s Instagram, it seems like the two haven’t quite finished decorating yet as Emily Ratajkowski’s husband, Sebastian Bear-McClard, is reduced to having to sit atop a ladder to watch TV.

 Grande and Davidson have no intentions of getting married anytime soon and are visibly very happy just being engaged for now.